ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

   etc. This class of VDAFs is based on Prio [CGB17] and includes improvements described in [BBCGGI19].

-* `hits`, which allows for finding the most common strings among a collection of clients (e.g., the URL of their home page) as well as counting the number of clients that hold a given string.
-This VDAF is the basis of the privacy preserving heavy hitters protocol of [BBCGGI21].
+* `poplar1`, which allows for finding the most popular strings among a collection of clients (e.g., the URL of their home page) as well as counting the number of clients that hold a given string.
+This VDAF is the basis of the Poplar protocol of [BBCGGI21], which is designed to solve the heavy hitters problem in a privacy preserving manner.

 This protocol is designed to work with schemes that use secret sharing.
 Rather than send its input in the clear, each client shards its measurements into a